 Food service professionals have myriad cleaning products to choose from.
 Cleaning solutions typically used for commercial food service kitchen facilities include grill cleaners, cooktop cleaners, all-purpose cleaners, window cleaners, oven cleaners, degreasers, sanitizers, scrubbing powders, bienzymatic cleaners, stainless steel cleaners/polishes, and more.

-Cleaning solution containers are available in various sizes, anywhere from a few pints to 55-gallon containers.
+Cleaning containers are available in various sizes, anywhere from a few pints to 55-gallon containers.
 Some products have fragrances, such as lemon or berry, while others are fragrance-free.
 Solutions may be available as a foam, liquid, or powder.
-Some earned Green certification, while others contain what are considered more harsh ingredients that are not environmentally friendly.
+Some earned Green certification, while others contain what are considered more harsh ingredients.

-Prices can vary based on the sizes of the containers and concentrations of the solutions as well.
+Prices can vary based on the sizes of the containers and concentrations of the solutions.
 In addition, while they may contain similar ingredients, some work better in certain situations and on certain types of surfaces or are easier to work with.

-This means food service professionals have an exhausting number of things to consider when selecting cleaning solutions to properly clean and maintain kitchens.
+This all means that food service professionals have an exhausting number of things to consider when selecting cleaning solutions to properly clean and maintain kitchens.

 What often happens is they purchase the same cleaning solutions repeatedly or select different products from different manufacturers—commonly known as trial-and-error purchasing.